EzgiLenaS/video_calling/README.md

 - [#0092] Share only a single window for better privacy.
 - [#0095] Check your .env configuration before running locally.
 - [#0098] Update dependencies regularly for smoother builds.
+- [#0101] Use headphones to avoid audio echo during calls.

 ### Status
 - [#0006] Average call setup time < 500ms in last tests.